 And… if that doesn’t sound good enough, this year we will also be offering two free creative writing workshops aimed at anyone who is considering submitting a competition entry.
 The workshops will offer tips, exercises and discussions to help get your creative juices flowing.
 Attendance at the workshops is not compulsory but may be useful for anyone who’d like to gain confidence or improve their writing skills.
 The workshops will take place at a venue to be confirmed on Wednesday 20th July and Wednesday 17th August.

-This competition is being delivered by the Liverpool Mental Health Consortium and Writing on the Wall as part of Liverpool Mental Health Festival 2016.
+This competition was being delivered by the Liverpool Mental Health Consortium and Writing on the Wall as part of Liverpool Mental Health Festival 2016.

 Click here for full details of the competition rules, prizes and deadlines.